 My name is Sunna (“Sun-uh”) and this is my blog.
 There are 152 million blogs on the internet and a new one is created every half second.
-But mine is new and shiny, and now there are 152 million and 1 blogs.
+But this is mine and now there are 152 million and 1 blogs.
 No worries, you’re welcome!

-This blog covers those types of topics, things they forgot to mention at the orientation for real life.
-Some of it I wrote 15 years ago.
-Some of it I will write after too much coffee/wine and post without proofreading only to cringe later.
-It’s a solid professional process.
+This blog covers the things they forgot to mention at the orientation for real life.
+Some of it I wrote 20 years ago.
+Some of it I will write after too much coffee/wine and post without proofreading.
+Actually I’m trying to do more of the latter since I tend to overthink my words.
+Regardless, it’s a solid professional process.